 1. General POA

 A general power of attorney is comprehensive.
 It gives a senior’s agent the power to act on their behalf financially and legally.
-General POA can be used for healthy parents who need help with financial or personal matters.
+General POA can be used for healthy individuals who need or want help with financial or personal matters.

 This POA is sometimes called a financial power of attorney.
 It gives an agent power to: